 "Well, here's what would happen.
 I would go and see Cuyler Hammond at the American Cancer Society and we sat and we talked.
 And he said, 'Oscar, what are you trying to do?'
 I said, 'Simple.
-I am trying to see, in individuals who die of lung cancer, whether they show all the changes preliminary to the development of invasive carcinoma.13 If I prove that, am I also able to see those same changes in individuals who die of causes other than lung cancer?
+I am trying to see, in individuals who die of lung cancer, whether they show all the changes preliminary to the development of invasive carcinoma.
+If I prove that, am I also able to see those same changes in individuals who die of causes other than lung cancer?
 And are they proportional to the amount of cigarettes they smoke?',14

 "And those were the two studies all the way through, except one, which came later: What happens when individuals give up the smoking habit?
-That became the article that was published in the New England Journal of Medicine^{15, 16} on former cigarette smokers."
+That became the article that was published in the New England Journal of Medicine on former cigarette smokers."

 The first, 1964 Surgeon General's report on Smoking and Health includes a section on these anatomical studies.
-17 That report reviewed the results of attempts up to that time to induce lung cancer in experimental animals from smoking.
+That report reviewed the results of attempts up to that time to induce lung cancer in experimental animals from smoking.
 They concluded that all studies up to that time were inconclusive.
-18 full-page ad, which said that it is interesting that no animal model was used.
-That inspired me.
-And so I did one study on animals.
-They were all thoroughbred beagles.
-I did it with Cuyler.
-Ten smoking dogs versus 10 non-smoking dogs.